blagae/whitakers_words/README.md

 * `prefixes.py` and `suffixes.py` are not being used in program logic right now
 * the API does not yet support filtering for e.g. pre-classical inflections
-* question words are analyzed terribly wrong
+* interrogative pronouns are analyzed terribly wrong

 There are certainly many more major problems to be found.
 Feel free to create Github issues for any error you encounter.